 Buy E-mini S&P PUT

 When you define your risk, you’ll never get a margin call.
-No matter how bad things get, you can’t lose more than the amount you defined as your risk – $5,000 in this example.
+No matter how bad things get, you can’t lose more than the amount you defined as your risk, or $5,000 in this example.

 You can make that risk larger or smaller, depending on your risk tolerance, simply by making the spread larger or smaller.

-In case you’re wondering what the percentage gain is if the option expires worthless, divide the amount you received ($255) by the risk ($5,000).
+If you’re wondering what the percentage gain is when the option expires worthless, divide the amount you received ($255) by the risk ($5,000).
 That’s a 5% profit in 30 days.
-Keep repeating that and you’re making 60% per year on a $5,000 investment.
+Keep repeating that, and you’re making 60% per year on a $5,000 investment.
 However, I don’t recommend being greedy.

-They save on the commission since they don’t have to buy it back, but this strategy is impractical for two reasons:
+They think they are saving the commission since they don’t have to buy it back.
+However, this strategy is impractical for two reasons:

-First: Markets and commodities can turn around any time and move quickly in the wrong direction.
-Therefore it works best to take profits when you have a 50% gain on the options trade.
+- Markets and commodities can turn around any time and move quickly in the wrong direction.
+Therefore, it works best to take profits when you have a 50% gain on the options trade.
 There is no need to wait for expiration.

-A gain can be lost if the markets turns on you.
-Of course you can always roll down, but rolling takes extra resources and you might just be priced out of the market if you need to keep rolling month after month.
+You can lose a profit gain you had if the market turns on you.
+Of course, you can always roll down.
+But rolling takes extra resources, and you might just be priced out of the market if you need to keep rolling month after month.

-Second: The second reason why waiting to expiration is impractical is that you are tying up your money for the entire time of the trade.
-If you already have a 50% profit within a month, take it.
+- The second reason why waiting for expiration is impractical is that you are tying up your money for the entire time of the trade.
+So if you already have a 50% profit within a month, take it.